Izzimach/react-three-legacy/README.md

 * `width`, `height` : these are passed into the renderer but also need to be passed in each scene in order to configure the camera.
 * `camera`: specifies the name of the camera to use when rendering.
 The default is `maincamera`
 * `orbitControls`: you can specify an orbit controller (typically `THREE.OrbitControls`) for the scene.
 Note that this consumes mouse input so will not work well with `pointerEvents`.
 The 'orbitcontrols' example shows how to use this prop.
+* `pointerEvents`: an array of strings containing the names of events that will be processed and forwarded to objects in the scene.
+The code uses ray casting to find which object gets the event.
+For example `['onClick', 'onMouseMove']` will send mouse clicks and move events to whatever object is under the mouse.
+To handle events, add handler functions as props to your component with `3D` appended - so use the `onClick3D` prop to handle mouse clicks on your object.
+See the 'interactive' example for more details.